HaiderNuur/Data-Analyst-Journey/Google Courses/Analyze Data to Answer Questions/Quizzes.md

 - Fill in the blank: When working with a spreadsheet, data analysts can use the _____ function to locate specific characters in a string.
 > Find

+ # week three
+ ### VLOOKUP
+ - To change a text string in spreadsheet cell F8 to a numerical value, what is the correct function?
+> =VALUE(F8)
+-